eidolon-ai/custom_logic_unit/README.md

 # Eidolon Agent Machine Template

 This project serves as a template for individuals interested in building agents with Eidolon.
+This template contains a custom logic unit within components and hooked up the hello world agent.

 ## Directory Structure